yrdsb-peths/hungry-animal-team-c-animal/README.md

 # Hungry Animal Team C
-This game includes modifications as stated below:
+This Hungry Animal Game includes modifications as stated below:
 ## New Subclass: Rotten Apple
 If the elephant collides with the green rotten apple, the game over screen is displayed
 ## Abtract Class: Food